 What do I do if I have severe breast pain?

 Ibuprofen, Vitamin E, evening primrose oil and black cohosh may help with breast pain.
 Wearing a supportive bra and minimizing caffeine is also effective in managing this condition.
 The pain may come on suddenly and usually goes away after several weeks or months.
-See a breast specialist if you experience severe pain which lasts for a longer period, or if it is associated with a lump or mass.
+See a breast specialist if you experience severe breast pain which lasts for a longer period, or if it is associated with a lump or mass after breast augmentation.
 Tests will be scheduled to rule out cancer.
 It is best to see a breast specialist if you have severe breast pain to ensure the problem is harmless or to catch the problem early, so it can be handled if it is cancerous.